pySTEPS/pysteps/doc/source/developer_guide/importers_plugins.rst

         ├── pysteps_importer_abc
         └───── __init__.py

-The __init__.py files are required inform python that a given directory contains a python package.
+The __init__.py files are required to inform python that a given directory contains a python package.
 Also, this is the first file executed when the importer plugin (i.e., the package) is imported.